curl/everything-curl/cmdline.md

 for their operating system and yet another portion of users download binary install packages from sources they trust.

-No matter how you do it, make sure you're getting your version from a trusted source and that you verify digital signatures or the authenticity of the packages in other ways.
+No matter how you do it, make sure you are getting your version from a trusted source and that you verify digital signatures or the authenticity of the packages in other ways.